Varshenee/Kino-s-Quest-Game/README.md

 - Level transitions and collision-based egg collection
 - Designed entirely with **Flutter (no Flame!)**
 - Three lives to survive obstacles
+- Background and setup done with free sprites.

 ## Progress
 - Start page, rules page and level one completed